Next Hackney KONP meeting, 6.30pm Tuesday 24th Jan 2017, at Well St Surgery, 28 Shore Rd, E9 7TA : Scroll down page for details.

 Diane Abbott speaking in Westminster debate, 14 Sept 2016 (links to article & full speech in Huff Post)

 North East London Sustainability & Transformation Plan (STP) (aka Slash, Trash & Privatise plan).
-Still secret, by order of NHS England.

 The local NE London plan is one of 44 covering all England.
 It is secret, by order of NHS England.
 The NE London plan involves three parts: